 In January 2016, Dr. Elizabeth Burns, who had served as interim provost since August 2015, was named ninth President of Marygrove College.
-Dr. Burns, a 1972 Marygrove alumna, is a medical doctor specializing in family medicine, a former professor of family medicine, and former President of the Michigan State University Kalamazoo Center for Medical Studies.
-Dr. Burns has aggressively sought to raise revenues and boost enrollment while engaging in strict resource management.
+A 1972 Marygrove alumna, a medical doctor specializing in family medicine, a professor of family medicine, and former President of the Michigan State University Kalamazoo Center for Medical Studies, Dr. Burns has aggressively sought to raise revenues and boost enrollment while engaging in strict resource management.
 Drawing on her own lifelong connection with the College, she continues to promote its mission, its foundational IHM principles, and its distinctive urban leadership vision.
+However, as the result of significantly decreasing enrollment and increasing financial stresses as experienced at many liberal arts colleges across the country and the state, Marygrove announced on August 9, 2017, that it would close its undergraduate programs at the end of the Fall 2017 semester to refocus its efforts and educational mission on graduate education and graduate professional development while maintaining its historic commitment to advanced education and the community.